Causal de Finetti: On the Identification of Invariant Causal Structure in Exchangeable Data: Proof of Identifiability result

-\begin{theorem}[Markov equivalence criterion for DMAGs \cite{SpirtesABias}] Two DMAGs over the same set of vertices are markov equivalent if and only if \begin{enumerate} \item They have the same skeleton \item They have the same v-structures \item If a path u is a discriminating path for a vertex B in both graphs, then B is a collider on the path in one graph if and only if it is a collider on the path in the other. \end{enumerate} Here we do not specify the details for condition 3 as it is not used in below proofs, for more details please refer to \cite{SpirtesABias}. \end{theorem}
+\begin{theorem}[Markov equivalence criterion for ADMGs \citep{pmlr-vR1-spirtes97b}] Two ADMGs over the same set of vertices are Markov equivalent if and only if \begin{enumerate} \item They have the same skeleton \item They have the same v-structures \item If a path u is a discriminating path for a vertex B in both graphs, then B is a collider on the path in one graph if and only if it is a collider on the path in the other. \end{enumerate} Here we do not specify the details for condition 3 as it is not used in below proofs, for more details please refer to \citep{pmlr-vR1-spirtes97b}. \end{theorem} We inherit the argument used in finding correct causal structure in the i.i.d. regime where we match conditional independence assumptions encoded in the graph with observed conditional independence relationships in distributions. \begin{corollary} \end{corollary}